stoplightio/studio/docs/Basics/01-working-with-projects.md

 ### From an Existing Folder

-> This section only applies to the Studio desktop application
+> This section only applies to Studio Desktop.

 You can also create projects from an existing directory/folder on your computer, no Git or source control required.
 To do this, simply select the "Open Existing Folder" dialog from the Studio startup screen.